 All candidates will give a short speech at the District Conference stating why they should be elected to the position for which they are running.

-District Officers shall be elected by a majority of the votes cast.
+Election shall be by a ballot vote.
+District Governor, Lieutenant Governor and Treasurer shall be elected by a majority vote of voting members at the District Conference.
+Area Directors shall be elected by a majority vote of the delegates from the clubs in a given Director’s area.
 In the event that no candidate receives a majority of the votes, there shall be a run-off election between the two candidates receiving the highest number of votes cast.
 In the event of a tie vote for second place, the top three candidates shall be involved in the election.

-In the election for Nominating Committee, the three candidates receiving the highest number of votes shall be deemed elected.
+In the election for Nominating Committee, the three (3) candidates receiving the highest number of votes shall be deemed elected.
 The candidate receiving the highest number of votes shall be designated the chair.